corretto/heapothesys/Extremem/README.md

     -dCustomerPeriod=12s -dCustomerThinkTime=8s -dSimulationDuration=20m
 ```

+### *-dFastAndFurious=false*

+In the original Extremem implementation, the shared Customers and Products in-memory databases are each protected by a global
+synchronization lock which allows multiple readers and a single writer.
+Multiple customers can read from these databases
+concurrently.
+Each time a server thread replaces customers or products, a write-lock is required, causing all customer threads
+to wait until the server thread has finished its changes to the database.
+With the high transaction rates required to represent
+allocations in excess of 2 GB per second, significant synchronization contention has been observed.
+This flag changes the
+synchronization protocol.
+This mode of operation is identified as fast and furious because it allows false positives and false
+negatives.
+During the process of replacing products, the indexes might report a match to a product that no longer exists.
+Likewise, the indexes may not regognize a match for a product that has been newly added but is not yet indexed.
+This mode
+of operation properly uses synchronization to assure coherency of data structures.
+However, locks are held for much shorter
+time frames and for much more limited scopes so as to improve parallel access to shared data structures.
+The default value
+is false in order to preserve compatibility with the original mode of operation.
+While configuring for FastAndFurious allows
+Extremem to simuilate higher allocation rates without interference from synchronization, disabling FastAndFurious may reveal
+different weaknesses in particular GC approaches.
+In particular, interference from synchronization causes allocations to
+be more bursty, suspended while threads are waiting for exclusive access and trying to catchup when they eventually acquire
+exclusive access.
+These bursts of allocation make it more difficult to predict when the allocation pool will become depleted,
+and this makes it more difficult to effectively trigger the start of each GC cycle.

 ## Interpreting Results

 The report displays response times for each of the various distinct operations that are performed by the Extremem workload.
 The average response times give an approximation of overall performance.
 A lower average response time corresponds to improved throughput.